Paul Pageau

-Paul Pageau (born October 1, 1959) is a Canadian former professional ice hockey goaltender who played in one National Hockey League game for the Los Angeles Kings during the 1980–81 NHL season.
+Paul Pageau (born October 1, 1959) is a Canadian former ice hockey goaltender who played one game in the National Hockey League for the Los Angeles Kings during the 1980–81 season, on February 3, 1981 against the New York Islanders.
+The rest of his career, which lasted from 1980 to 1986, was spent in the minor leagues.
+Internationally Pageau played for the Canadian national team at the 1980 Winter Olympics.

+Biography

 As a youth, Pageau played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Gatineau.
 He played his Quebec Junior hockey with the Quebec Remparts and the Shawinigan Cataractes.
 After the NHL he spent 6 years in the minor leagues.

 Pageau represented Canada at the 1980 Winter Olympics held in Lake Placid, where he was the goalie in 4 games, a win versus Poland and a shutout against Japan, and two losses in decisive games against USSR and Finland.

-As of 2019 he was Vice President Ontario at Slush Puppie Canada Inc. based in Stoney Creek, Ontario.
+As of 2024 he was Vice President Ontario at Slush Puppie Canada Inc. based in Stoney Creek, Ontario.